sayannath/sayannath/README.md

 * I am exploring and learning more things in the domain of Deep Learning with [Tensorflow2.0](https://www.tensorflow.org).
 I have some experience with Machine Learning and Deep Learning.
 I am focusing more to d0 end to end projects on Machine Learning and Deep Learning.

 * Engaged in some projects in the domain of Deep Learning and Android Developement.
-You can find my work [here](https://github.com/sayannath?tab=repositories)
+You can find my work [here](https://github.com/sayannath?tab=repositories).

 ## 👯 I’m looking to collaborate on

 * For doing projects in the field of **Healthcare**.
+* For doing projects for my **Country 🇮🇳**.

 ## 📫 How to reach me: